florex/preprocessing/README.md

 The first column of the matrix is an integer representing the id of the resume.

-The last 10 columns represents the classes of the resumes.
+The last 10 columns represent the classes of the resumes.

-The column between the id and the classes represent the flatten form of a resume matrix.
+The columns between the id and the classes represent the flatten form of a resume matrix.

 By default, each resume is encoded into a matrix of shape (500,100).